yalicee/oct-2022-fun-pairing-katas/README.md

 ## Pairing katas tasks

-1. Make sure that you are in the main directory for the repo and run `npm init -y` to set-up your project.
-2. Run `npm install --save-dev jest` to get necessary testing dependencies
+1. Follow the set-up instructions in `setup.md`.
-3. In your katas folder you will find a `*.js` file for each problem that needs solving.
+2. In your katas folder you will find a `*.js` file for each problem that needs solving.
 You can write your solution code here.
-4. Each kata will need a `*.test.js` file associated with it, in the `__tests__` folder.
+3. Each kata will need a `*.test.js` file associated with it, in the `__tests__` folder.
 You can write tests for your code here!
 You will need to import the function using `const <functionName> = require('../path/to/function')`.
 For example: `const sumDigits = require('../katas/sum-digits.js')`
-5. Run `npm test` to run every test in your `__tests__` folder.
+4. Run `npm test` to run every test in your `__tests__` folder.
 Whenever you get one or two tests done, swap your pair roles!
-6. Below is a suggested order in which to do the katas, but it isn't compulsory.
+5. Below is a suggested order in which to do the katas, but it isn't compulsory.
 We'd recommend starting with `sumDigits` and `middleChar` as we have provided ideas for tests for these two, but otherwise feel free to pick any you like the sound of!

 - sumDigits (_we've provided some ideas for tests for this one_)
 - middleChar (_we've provided some ideas for tests for this one too_)